yegor256/blog/_posts/2015/sep/2015-09-22-micromanagement.md

 the second doesn't irritate us at all.
 Because it's all about how the task is defined&mdash;as an _algorithm_ or as a _goal with rules_.

-Micromanagers treat me as a dumb executor of their will.
+Micro-managers treat me as a dumb executor of their will.
 A micromanager is [_imperative_](https://en.wikipedia.org/wiki/Imperative_programming).
 A good manager, on the other hand, is [_declarative_](https://en.wikipedia.org/wiki/Declarative_programming).
 A good manager